kmull99/quick-math/readme.txt

 This is a timesheet generator I created to help my cousin practice her math.
-It generates 20 random questions & reports your score & time spent, & prints out any questions you got wrong.
+It generates 20 random questions, reports your score & time spent, & prints out any questions you got wrong.

-There are two versions: console_math.rb, which only prints to the console, & quick_math.rb, which uses ruby2d to make a graphical quiz.
-The quick_math.rb version ocasionally displays duplicate choices.
+There are three versions: console_math.rb, which only prints to the console, choice_math.rb, which uses ruby2d to make a multiple choice quiz, & type_math.rb, which uses ruby2d but makes you type the answer.
+The choice_math.rb version ocasionally displays duplicate choices.
 If duplicate correct choices are displayed, then any correct choice can be entered.

-Quick Math Controls:
+Choice Math Controls:
   - Mouse:  Click buttons
   - Esc:    Quit (does not print results)
   - Enter:  Hits submit button

+Type Math Controls:
+  - Mouse:  Click buttons
+  - Esc:    Quit (does not print results)
+  - Enter:  Hits submit button
+  - Type the answer & either hit enter or click submit.
+Numbers with leading zeros will be counted as wrong.

 Console Math Controls:
   Type the answer & press enter.
 Numbers with leading zeros will